 Eligibility

-A post-doctoral fellow is a person professionally conducting research after the completion of their doctoral studies.
+A postdoctoral fellow is a person professionally conducting research after the completion of their doctoral studies.
 These individuals are pursuing additional research, training, and/or teaching in order to develop the skills to pursue a career in academia, research, or any other fields.

 You are eligible for benefits (if offered) if you are an employee that works at least half time (0.5 FTE).
 You must reside in Canada and be eligible under your provincial health care program.
 Your dependents must also be eligible under your provincial health care program in order to access your benefits.